Ethnic Macedonians in Bulgaria: Political representation

 The UMO Ilinden-Pirin party claims to represent the ethnic Macedonian minority in Bulgaria.
 In 2007 it was accepted as member of the European Free Alliance.
 On 29 February 2000, by decision of the Bulgarian Constitutional Court, UMO Ilinden–Pirin was banned, as a separatist party, which is banned by the Bulgarian constitution, which also forbids parties on ethnic and religious grounds.
+Without a political party of their own, Macedonian voters in Bulgaria were left to choose among other parties, all of which rejected the existence of a distinct Macedonian identity.
 On 25 November, the European Court of Human Rights in Strasbourg condemned Bulgaria because of violations of the UMO Ilinden–Pirin's freedom of organizing meetings.
 The court stated that Bulgaria had violated Act 11 from the European Convention of Human Rights.
-UMO-Ilinden has been accused of being funded by the Skopie government by VMRO-BND.

 Many other Macedonian organizations have been set up since the fall of communism they include; Independent Macedonian Association – Ilinden, Traditional Macedonian Organization — TMO, Union for the Prosperity of Pirin Macedonia, Committee on the Repression of Macedonians in the Pirin part of Macedonia, Solidarity and Struggle Committee of Pirin Macedonia, the Macedonian Democratic Party and the People's Academy of Pirin Macedonia.

 On 30 October 2022, a Macedonian culture club named after Nikola Vaptsarov was opened.
 Prior to the opening of the club, on 18 October 2022, the Council of the Blagoevgrad Municipality adopted a declaration which banned the opening of the club.
 During the opening a verbal incident occurred, and delegations were blocked laying wreaths on the Gotse Delchev monument in Blagoevgrad by members of VMRO-BND.

 On 4 February 2023, the glass façade of the club was smashed by unknown individuals with stones on 4 February 2023.
 Multiple people were arrested.
-The perpetrators say that this is in response to the arrests and beatings of Bulgarian citizens who came to worship in front of the remains of Gotse Delchev in Skopje on the occasion of the 151st anniversary of his birth at the border posts of North Macedonia and Bulgaria that afternoon.
+The perpetrators stated that their actions were a response to Bulgarian citizens being stopped at the border and denied entry when they attempted to pay their respects to the remains of Gotse Delchev in Skopje on the occasion of the 151st anniversary of his birth.
 The incident was condemned by North Macedonia's president, Stevo Pendarovski, and by the European Free Alliance.

 Macedonian-language media

-In 1947 the newspaper 'Pirinski Vestnik' (Pirin Newspaper) was established and a "Macedonian Book" publishing company were set up.
+In 1947 the newspaper Pirinski Vestnik (Pirin Newspaper) was established and a "Macedonian Book" publishing company were set up.
 These were part of the measures to promote the Macedonian language and consciousness and were subsequently shut down in 1958.
 In the early 1990s a new newspaper was established for the ethnic Macedonian minority in Blagoevgrad Province, it is called Narodna Volja and its main office is in Blagoevgrad.
 The ideology of the newspaper is similar to official state policies and historiography in North Macedonia.
 Among its main topics are the history and culture of Macedonia and the Macedonians in Bulgaria.